 We were thrilled with the property we stayed at, the Athinais Hotel, and would highly recommend it to others.
 But we wanted to include plenty of options in this post, so no matter your travel style or budget, you can find accommodations that are perfect for you.
 Thank you to the talented travel writers who weighed in with their opinions!
 I think you'll enjoy their reviews as much we did.

 The hotel is perfectly situated on bus and subway routes and is a 4 minute walk to two subways stations, including Megaro Mousikis.
-This puts you just a few stops away from the city's main attractions - or you could always walk there in about 30 minutes.
+This puts you just a few stops away from the city's main attractions - or you could always walk there in about 30 minutes or less.

 We stayed at a different property on our final night in the city and we were cursing our choice the next morning, as we lugged our gear to a far off metro station, then had to change lines, and then had an extra long commute.
 We could have slept an extra 30 minutes and had a lot less hassle!
 Lesson learned...

 The Athinais hotel rooms are value personified.
 There's nothing fancy or luxurious about them, and quarters are a bit on the tight side, but there were two single beds, a mini fridge, a small desk and chair, a coffee table, and a small dresser whose top doubled as as suitcase platform.
 The bathroom was new and modern and well laid out (though the shower stall was tight).
 The Wi-Fi never let us down.